• Nov 24, 2023

 On the Test Day of the USMLE Examination

-Finally, after all the hard work, there will come a day when you have to attempt the USMLE step 1 examination.
-The USMLE test day is very crucial and it is important that you make the USMLE step test day schedule.
-The USMLE step 1 test day should be well managed.
-You can follow these below step 1 test day tips -
+Finally, after all the hard work, there will come a day when you have to attempt the USMLE Step 1 examination.
+The USMLE test day is very crucial, and it is important that you make the USMLE Step test day schedule.
+The USMLE Step 1 test day should be well managed.
+You can follow these measures below- step 1 test day tips

 • Plan your journey to the test centre.